 - Editable - Check to allow insert/update/delete operations on the external schema.
 This option currently only works on MSSQL and Postgres databases, and only for tables with a single primary key.

 - Index Schema Meta Data - Determines whether the schema should be indexed for full-text search.

 - Tables - Allows you to expose or hide selected tables within the schema.
+Click the to expand the table list.
 Checked tables are shown in the Query Schema Browser; unchecked tables are hidden.

 - Meta Data – You can use a specialized XML format to specify how columns are displayed in LabKey.
 For example you can specify data formats, column titles, and URL links.
 This field accepts instance documents of the TableInfo XML schema.
 In the following example, the AddressLine1 column on the Address table is displayed with the column title "Street Address".